 It is no longer 2005, but these details are necessary to set the scene for just how coveted a date with Pete Wentz was (and is).
 It is 2018 and emo is dead, but after seven studio albums and a few controversial changes to their sound, Fall Out Boy are bigger than ever; managing to adapt in an industry that has moved on from their moment while maintaining a massive, obsessive fanbase.
 I’ve never really gone on a proper date that’s more than “shall we sit next to each other in the park until we get bored and snog?”, so all things considered my first date with Pete Wentz was also basically my first date ever.
 I was stoked to fulfill everyone's teen dreams.

 Noisey: Hi Pete Wentz from Fall Out Boy.
-What’s your favourite thing about England?
+What’s your favorite thing about England?

 Pete Wentz: I like the accents.
 I like the weather as a break from the normal weather.
 I like Nando’s.